 Each May, the Nature Center hosts an organization that offers an exhibit of live animals.
 Participants of all ages have the opportunity to learn about and have an up-close look at native animals.
 This is a free event for all participants.

 Adult Fishing Workshop ~ June ~

-Offered this August, the workshop allows kids to learn some of the basics of fishing.
-The program begins with a short talk on fishing in general and an introduction of the teachers for the day.
-There are five or so stations to which small groups then rotate for a 15-20 minutes lesson.
-They learn about: tying knots, kinds of fish in the lake, salt water fishing, casting, where to fish on the lake, fly fishing.
+Offered in August, the workshop allows kids to learn some of the basics of fishing.
+The program begins with a short talk on fishing in general and an introduction of teachers for the day.
+There are five or so stations to which small groups then rotate for a 15-20 minute lesson.
+Children learn about tying knots, kinds of fish in the lake, saltwater fishing, casting, where to fish on the lake, and fly fishing.
 Volunteer anglers participate in teaching the kids these fundamentals.
-Santa Barbara County Fish and Game Commission underwrite these workshops.
+Santa Barbara County Fish and Game Commission underwrites these workshops.
 Attendance is limited to 50 kids ages 7 - 15.
 There is no fee for this event.
-Contact us at Julie@clnaturecenter.org to register!
+Contact us at email@example.com to register!

 Food for Thought is a lecture series generally held on a Sunday afternoon.
 It is offered by the Nature Center for adults interested in learning about topics specific to the local area.
 Lecturers by experts are held on local topics, such as Native-American culture and language, plants, animals, local history, and the environment.
 This event is free.